-- Don’t try to re-light or pick up fireworks that have not ignited fully.
+- Don’t try to re-light or pick up fireworks that are not fully lit.

-- Keep a bucket of water or a hose nearby to put out fires or other mishaps.
+- Make sure you have a bucket of water or a hose nearby to put out fires.

-- Douse used fireworks with water before disposing them to prevent trash fires.
+- Pour water on used fireworks before disposing of them to prevent starting trash fires.

 The Role of Fireworks in Starting Wildfires